chat-x509/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 * `subjectPublicKey` contains the byte stream of the public key.

-The `PUBLIC-KEY` ASN.1 type for ML-KEM are defined here:
+For each ML-KEM parameter set, see {{tab-strengths}}, we define a `PUBLIC-KEY` ASN.1 type as follows.

 ~~~
   pk-ml-kem-512 PUBLIC-KEY ::= {